Iri5s/Iri5s/README.md

 My most notable projects include:

-- A plugin-free flight tracking software for use with a Virtual Airline for X-Plane and MSFS.
+- A plugin-free flight tracking software for use with a Virtual Airline for X-Plane 11/12 and MSFS.
-- A Google Workspace administration GUI.
+- A Google Workspace administration tool.
-- A helpdesk built with PHP and Fomantic-UI.
+- A modern and simple helpdesk system built with PHP and Fomantic-UI.
 - A small networking application to resolve the port number, on a swtich, of an IOT device from its IP address.

 I'm always looking for different technologies to explore and learn about, new and old code is on this Github, although most is private if you notice something I could improve on, I always appreciate constructive feedback.